Treat yourself to a Sunday afternoon on the town with this pub crawl around seven of Leeds’ best bars.

 Crowd of Favours

-Order a pint of real ale at the bar, maybe a roast too if you haven’t eaten, and head downstairs – because Sundays at Crowd of Favours are all about live music.
-Speak Easy starts at 2pm and brings in a slew of local musicians, so you can sit back and enjoy the show on their cosy couches.
+Order a pint of real ale at the bar and maybe a roast too if you haven’t eaten – they’re seriously good.
+Crowd of Favours also occasionally welcome a host of local artists to come in and play chilled out tunes to play downstairs, so get down early to grab one of their comfy sofas.
 It’s the perfect way to while away the afternoon with a pint in hand.

 Crowd of Favours, Harper Street, Leeds, West Yorkshire, LS2 7EA.